≡ Menu

 Women in Charge

 Women and girls are affected by lack of clean water in a variety of ways.
-Women are the world’s primary food providers and producers.
+Females are the world’s primary food providers and producers.
 In addition, they’re taking on an increasing role in agriculture, in part because of the rural-to-urban migration of men.

 According to the Scientific-Information Center ICWC (SIDA), women are most often the managers, collectors, and users of water in the household.
 Additionally, they’re farmers of irrigated and rain-fed crops.

-Because of these responsibilities, women have substantial knowledge about water resources, which include suitable storage methods, reliability and quality, and restrictions.
+Because of these responsibilities, women have substantial knowledge about clean water resources, which include suitable storage methods, reliability, quality, and restrictions.
 Furthermore, women are central to the success of irrigation policies, water resources development and programs.

 Notably, women are the main producers of the world’s staple crops – which include wheat, maize, and rice.
 They help to provide close to 90 percent of the rural poor’s food intake.